pi-hole/docs/docs/ftldns/database.md

 ```
 Note that DNS resolution will not be available as long as `pihole-FTL` is stopped.

-Another way of controling the size of the long-term database is setting a maximal age for log queries to keep using the config parameter [`MAXDBDAYS`](configfile.md#maxdbdays).
+Another way of controlling the size of the long-term database is setting a maximum age for log queries to keep using the config parameter [`MAXDBDAYS`](configfile.md#maxdbdays).
 It defaults to 365 days, i.e. queries that are older than one year get periodically removed to limit the growth of the long-term database file.

 ---